freealise/freealise.github.io/draft/music_origin.md

 is (along with other show business) a beneficial psychedelic drug, while not a medicine (like herbs that the same practitioners also use) as it has to be personally relevant to be efficient like psychotherapy ("white magic")
 guitar is held against 2nd chkr (belly button) - cure IBS ?

-Semantically, music is used to promote a cause as well as general charity (strength) or education (+develops the spirit of sacrifice in the Temple) = non-commercial context-sensitive advertising of a yet nonexistent idea
+Semantically, music can be used to promote a cause as well as general charity (strength) or education (+develops the spirit of sacrifice in the Temple) = non-commercial context-sensitive advertising of a yet nonexistent idea

 "Your Lord knows best all those in the heavens and the earth.
 And We have surely favoured some prophets above others, and to David We gave the Psalms."
 (Quran 17:55)
  The reason David is singled out here is because some Jewish authorities at the time of the Prophet (ﷺ) claimed that no scripture had been revealed after Moses.
 So this verse refutes this claim by referring to the Psalms of David.